a-h-b/dadasnake/README.md

 * SCHEDULER - insert the name of the scheduler you want to use (currently `slurm` or `uge`).
 This determines the cluster config given to snakemake, e.g. the cluster config file for slurm is config/slurm.config.yaml
 * MAX_THREADS - set this to the maximum number of cores you want to be using in a run.
 If you don't set this, the default will be 50.
 Users can override this setting at runtime.

-3) Decide how you want to run dadasnake:
+3) Decide how you want to run dadasnake, if you let it submit jobs to the cluster:
 Only do one of the two:
-* if you want to submit the top snakemake call to the cluster:
+* if you want to submit the process running snakemake to the cluster:
 ```
 cp auxiliary_files/dadasnake_allSubmit dadasnake
 chmod 755 dadasnake
 ```
-* if you want to keep snakemake on the frontend:
+* if you want to keep the process running snakemake on the frontend using tmux:
 ```
 cp auxiliary_files/dadasnake_tmux dadasnake
 chmod 755 dadasnake